knivey/codesand/README.md

 ```
 Install anything else you might need for running scripts etc

-If you install kotlin you need to do it manually because it seems snap cant run inside lxc
+If you install kotlin you need to do it manually because it seems snap can't run inside lxc

 If you need to update or install things on all the containers later there are instructions to do that.
 ```bash